 Welcoming over 200,000 visitors annually, the Stanley Park Railway is popular with locals and tourists alike.
-The 20 gauge, 2 kilometer track winds through the forest over ground cleared by Typhoon Freda, the most devastating storm in Vancouver history which blew through in 1962.
+The 20 gauge, 2 km track winds through the forest over ground cleared by Typhoon Freda, the most devastating storm in Vancouver history which blew through in 1962.

-Passengers can get a close-up look at a vintage engine and a quick photo before boarding for the 15 minute ride.
+Passengers can get a close-up look at a vintage engine and a quick photo before boarding for the 15-minute ride.

 The jewel of the Stanley Park Railway’s collection of old locomotives is a locally-built replica of Canadian Pacific Railway Engine #374, famous for pulling Canada's first transcontinental passenger train into Vancouver in the late 1880s.